 Using multiple camera angles and a whole library of different implant shapes and sizes, the Vectra system gives patients a computer-generated vision of what they will look like post-surgery.
 This also allows the image that the surgeon has in mind to be conveyed to the patient in a visual form.
 It’s not just a tool to benefit the patients, our surgeons use the Vectra to help plan surgeries too.

 Most breast surgeons find computer imaging like Vectra to be a useful addition to the communication tools that they already use when it comes to the preoperative discussion of their patients’ goals.
 Your Vectra imaging is performed at the time of your consultation along with a set of ‘before’ images for our clinical records.
 A set of ‘after’ images will be taken at your post-operative review appointment.

 The Vectra 3D also offers imaging for mastopexy patients, although it is slightly harder to achieve a realistic simulation depending on the amount of overhang and shadowing, so this option is not always available.

 Before the Vectra was available, the only tool to estimate implant sizing were ‘chicken fillet’ silicone sizers that are placed inside a bra.
 This is often an inaccurate representation of implant size and doesn’t give the patient a visual idea of what their breasts will look like without a bra.

 The Vectra 3D is not always exactly accurate, but it adds predictability to the process and is a better option than silicone sizers or a verbal explanation from your surgeon.

-What does the Vectra 3D Imaging look like?
+How does the Vectra 3d look like?

 At Coco Ruby Plastic Surgery we use the latest technology to ensure that the end result is a happier, more confident you.